-Regardless, in its simplest form, collecting the tax deficit of multinationals involves taxing the foreign earnings of US multinationals at some minimum rate (21 percent in the case of Joe Biden's proposal), with credits given to offset foreign taxes paid.
+Regardless, in its simplest form, collecting the tax deficit of multinationals involves taxing the foreign earnings of US multinationals at some minimum rate (21 percent in the case of Biden's proposal), with credits given to offset foreign taxes paid.
 For example, imagine that Apple books \$10 billion in profits in Ireland-taxed in Ireland at 5 percent-and \$3 billion in Jersey-taxed in Jersey at 0 percent.
 The United States would tax Apple's Irish income at 16 percent and Apple's Jersey income at 21 percent.
-More broadly, the United States would impose country-by-country taxes such that Apple's effective tax rate, in each of the countries where it operates, equals at a lock-in effect, whereas capital income is taxed currently at the business level.
-While not impossible, both mark-to-market reforms and a wealth tax face daunting political and administrative obstacles.
+More broadly, the United States would impose country-by-country taxes such that Apple's effective tax rate, in each of the countries where it operates, equals at least 21 percent.
+In other words, the United States would, for its own multinationals, play the role of tax collector of last resort: it would collect the taxes that foreign countries chose not to collect.